Sarah Rowe: Ballina Town

 In 2014 Rowe was a member of the Ballina Town team that won the WFAI Intermediate Cup.
 Rowe provided an assist and scored Ballina's third goal as they defeated Douglas Hall 3–1 in the final at Turners Cross.

 Raheny United

 Rowe played for Raheny United during the 2014–15 Women's National League season and helped the team win the 2015 WNL Cup.

 Shelbourne Ladies

 Rowe played for Shelbourne Ladies during the 2015–16 and 2016 Women's National League seasons.
 She played in the 2015 FAI Women's Cup final but again finished as a runner up.
 In 2016 she was a member of the Shelbourne Ladies team that won a Women's National League/FAI Women's Cup double.

 Melbourne Victory

 In January 2023, Rowe signed with A-League Women club Melbourne Victory, initially on a three-week injury replacement contract for in place of Melina Ayres.

 Bohemians

 In February 2023, Rowe returned to her homeland and signed for Bohemians, in the hope of impressing and being selected by Vera Pauw for the national team.

+Central Coast Mariners

+In December 2024, Rowe returned to the A-League Women, signing with Central Coast Mariners until the end of the season.
+Her AFLW club, Collingwood, confirmed that she's still contracted to them too and will return in May 2025 for pre-season training.